cloud-install/ansible-snyc-gitee/docs/solution-more.md

 ## Domain binding

-The precondition for binding a domain is that LAMP can accessed by domain name.
+The precondition for binding a domain is that LCMP can accessed by domain name.

 Nonetheless, from the perspective of server security and subsequent maintenance considerations, the **Domain Binding** step cannot be omitted.

-LAMP domain name binding steps:
+LCMP domain name binding steps:

 1. Connect your Cloud Server
-2. Modify [Apache vhost configuration file](/stack-components.md#apache), change the **ServerName**'s value to your domain name
+2. Modify [Caddy vhost configuration file](/stack-components.md#apache), change the **ServerName**'s value to your domain name
    ```text
    <VirtualHost *:80>
    ServerName www.mydomain.com # modify it to your domain name
    DocumentRoot "/data/wwwroot/mysite2"
    ...
    ```
-3. Save it and restart [Apache Service](/admin-services.md#apache)
+3. Save it and restart [Caddy Service](/admin-services.md#apache)

 ## Use Rewrite

 Three steps to use rewrite for your application:

-1. Check the [Apache vhost configuration file](/stack-components.md#apache) to make sure that the Rewrite Module is enabled
+1. Check the [Caddy vhost configuration file](/stack-components.md#apache) to make sure that the Rewrite Module is enabled
-   > Rewrite was enabled by default on LAMP
+   > Rewrite was enabled by default on LCMP
-2. Add the *AllowOverride All* to your VirtualHost in the file of [Apache vhost configuration file](/stack-components.md#apache)
+2. Add the *AllowOverride All* to your VirtualHost in the file of [Caddy vhost configuration file](/stack-components.md#apache)
 3. Add the **rewrite rules** in the root directory of your application

 ## Rest MySQL *root* password